-Today we drive to Khorog in the High Pamirs where we stay for two nights.
-Our road follows the dramatic gorge of the Panj River, overlooking Afgan villages clinging to steep mountainsides on the opposite bank.
+We now drive on to Khorog in the High Pamirs where we stay for two nights.
+Our road follows the dramatic gorge of the Panj River, overlooking Afghan villages clinging to steep mountainsides on the opposite bank.
 We drive through the spectacular scenery of the Vanch region, gateway to the majestic Fedchenko Glacier.
 While in the Rushan Valley we may view (from a distance) the Vamar Fortress.